-LDR 790 LEADERSHIP AND THE EXECUTION OF STRATEGIC PLANS 3 credits
+LDR 790 LEADERSHIP AND THE EXECUTION OF STRATEGIC PLANS

 This is the capstone course for the Ph.D. degree program.
 The various concepts and issues presented in the course work and acquired in individual research are synthesized to develop a strategic blueprint for organizational success.
-The Qualifying Paper must be completed in the same term in which this course is taken.
+The Qualifying Paper must be completed before the end of this course.